Ruslana-Kuzmina/education/up_skill/IT_Fundamentals/Basics_of_Programming/2-Data_Types.md

 ## Basic Data Types

-we deal with different types of data such as strings, characters, whole numbers (integers), decimal numbers (floating-point numbers), etc.
+We deal with different types of data such as strings, characters, whole numbers (integers), decimal numbers (floating-point numbers), etc.

 The data type defines: